ibm-cloud-docs/vpc/file_storage_vpc_mounthelper_about.md

 The Mount Helper makes new certificate requests every 45 minutes, as the lifetime of the certificate is 1 hour.
 The new certificate is generated before the old certificate expires to ensure seamless connection.
 The certificates are generated with the shorter life span for security reasons.

-You can use the utility for encrypted or unencrypted connections.
-For encrypted connections, the Mount Helper uses the metadata service protocol option that is set to either `http` or `https`.
+You can use Mount Helper to set up encrypted and non-encrypted connections.
+For encrypted connections, Mount Helper uses the metadata service protocol option that is set to either `http` or `https`.
 For more information, see the API reference for `metadata_service` option of [instance provisioning](/docs/apis/vpc/latest#create-instance){: external} and [bare metal server provisioning](/docs/apis/vpc/latest#create-bare-metal-server){: external}.

 ### Stunnel secure connection for regional shares
 {: #fs-eit-stunnel}